zxul767/ex-machina/content/blog/cl-macros/index.md

 ;; ...
 ```

-I've ommited all other helper functions for brevity, but you can find the whole implementation in this [gist](https://gist.github.com/zxul767/85d79f7bdf993753f9e01c986ab13f2a) if you're curious.
+I've omitted all other helper functions for brevity, but you can find the whole implementation in this [gist](https://gist.github.com/zxul767/85d79f7bdf993753f9e01c986ab13f2a) if you're curious.

 Notice that because macros have access to the whole machinery of the language, we are able to fold constants (i.e., to reduce expressions which only contain constant quantities) and do any other complex transformations as part of the macro expansion.
 Notice also that, just like regular functions, the main macro `u%` can delegate part of its work to other functions (and macros), to keep the code generator readable for humans.